-The 'Battle of Ramree Island' was a British and Japanese battle within the offensive of Lieutenant General Sir Philip Christison’s Indian XV Corps against Lieutenant General Shozo Sakurai’s 28th Army on the western front of the Burma campaign in the Arakan coastal region (14 January/22 February 1945).
+The 'Battle of Ramree Island' was fought between British-led and Japanese forces within the offensive of Lieutenant General Sir Philip Christison’s Indian XV Corps against Lieutenant General Shozo Sakurai’s 28th Army on the western front of the Burma campaign in the Arakan coastal region (14 January/22 February 1945).

 Ramree island, part of Arakan, has an area of 520 sq mi (1350 km˛) and is separated from the mainland of Burma by a strait with an average width of about 160 yards (145 m).
 The island is 70 miles (110 km) to the south of Akyab, and had been captured by the Imperial Japanese army early in 1942, during their 'B' (iii) invasion of Burma.
 In January 1945, forces of Lieutenant General Sir William Slim’s 14th Army landed on Ramree island and the neighbouring Cheduba island in order to establish airfields for the support and supply of the 'Extended Capital' mainland campaign.